Chanel ready-to-wear collection: Chanel Ready-to-Wear Fall 2017 Runway Show

 bejeweled ear warmers, sparkly arm warmers, silver backpacks, and minaudière in the shape of a rocket.
 This season's palette was black, silver, white, grey, and blue.
 Fabrications included tweed, leather, shearling, wool, silk, lurex, chiffon, and jersey, embellished with crystals and sequins.

 Cara Taylor opened the presentation, which featured 96 looks.
 Birgit Kos, Camille Hurel, Catherine McNeil, Frederikke Sofie, Kendall Jenner, Gigi Hadid, Josephine Le Tutour, and Arizona Muse were amongst the models who also walked the show.
 Ondria Hardin closed the runway show.
-Lily-Rose Depp, Lottie Moss, Pharrell Williams, Cara Delevingne, Vanessa Paradis, Lily Allen, Sofia Coppola, and Amandla Stenberg attended the runway show.

 Business of Fashion Editor-at-Large Tim Blanks noted that after shows in Tokyo and Cuba, that Karl Lagerfeld had taken his collection to space, the final frontier.

 "I just was thinking to myself how much it's elevated over the years," noted Rita Ora.
 "And just how now we can just have fun with glitter and sparkles.
 And like the models are all young and just it's kind of like really refreshing to see someone like Karl still really embrace kind of the new generation."

 "He likes new things!" observed Ines de la Fressange, "He's never turned to the past and he never wants to talk about the past and he hates nostalgia.
 And it's funny, how he's a visionary."

 Chanel Ready-to-Wear Spring 2018 Runway Show

 The Chanel Ready-to-Wear Spring 2018 Runway Show was presented on October 3, 2017 at the Grand Palais in Paris.
 Vogue Runway described the outdoors scenario production as an indoor Gorges du Verdon.
 The famous southeastern natural wonder was a metaphor for the themes of optimism, handcraft, and forward-looking fashion.

 Lagerfeld showed plastic coats and capes; fringed tweed; and lurex textures with crystal-jeweled accents.
 The collection also featured plastic boots, hats and other protective gear layered over tweed suits and dresses, with space-age accents.
 With comparisons to Andre Courreges and Paco Rabanne, the collections had 1960s futurism references with 1980s undertones.
 Donna Summer's "I Feel Love," provided the soundtrack.
 Materials used included tweed, macramé, chiffon, PVC, denim, georgette, silk, and leather.
 The palette ranged from ivory, straw, navy, and black to turquoise, emerald, and pink.

 Each season, Lagerfeld transforms the Grand Palais into a new world; previous productions have been morphed into an art gallery, a supermarket, and a rocket launching pad, but this season it was an outdoor oasis landscaped with towering cliffs, waterfalls, rocks, manmade lagoons, and sculpted panels, measuring 50' tall by 275' wide.

 With 89 looks, Kaia Gerber opened the show, while Grace Elizabeth closed it.
 For beauty, Sam McKnight styled the models in ponytails and Tom Pecheux referenced the 1980s with blue eyeshadow and red lipstick.
-Alice Dellal, Anna Mouglalis, Ines de la Fressange, Miroslava Duma, Monica Bellucci, Patrick Demarchlier, and Cindy Crawford attended the show.